rav3ndust/ashblocks/README.md

 ## Credits

-My fork of **dwmblocks** is itself a fork of Luke Smith's build with some of my own custom scripts.
+My fork of **dwmblocks** is itself a fork of Luke Smith's build with some of my own custom scripts built on top.